oscafrica/documentation/src/GOVERNANCE.md

 In the first case, the review is triggered by the incubation project's mentor.
-Failing this, the review can be requested by any maintainer of any mature project (including the project's lead) or by the LibreHealth community manager.
+Failing this, the review can be requested by any maintainer of any mature project (including the project's lead) or by the Open Source Community Africa community manager.
 See "Requesting Reviews, Reviews and Voting".

 The review is essentially a pitch why the project should be archived.
-The purpose of the review is not necessarily to archive a project, but also to provide a last opportunity for interested parties in the LibreHealth community to save the project and step up.
-The LibreHealth community manager will support efforts to save the project, should community members want to step up.
+The purpose of the review is not necessarily to archive a project, but also to provide a last opportunity for interested parties in the Open Source Community Africa community to save the project and step up.
+The Open Source Community Africa community manager will support efforts to save the project, should community members want to step up.
 In the case where a project has been completed, the normal situation would be for the project lead to make the case for archival.